davebenson/doom4-walkthrough/README.md

 # Mission 9: Lazarus Labs "Lazarus"

+Notes on Combat Challenges:
+* Variety is the Spice of Death II:  note that glory kills on Hell Razers count as well.
+* Thread the Needle: use the BFG.
+There's two fights shortly after acquiring it that should reliably achieve this.
+* Time Well Spent: easy, but also easy to miss.
+Make sure you do it before leaving Olivia's back lab.

 ## Mission 9: Intro
-Grab Gas, the Codex Entry "Environments / Lazarus Labs", and recharge your health (you can't get back here).
+Grab Gas, the CODEX ENTRY "Environments / Lazarus Labs", and recharge your health (you can't get back here).
 In the next room you can get the rarely used Siphon Grenade.
 Then jump down the chute.

 Following the waypoint, you'll remove a corpse-chunk that's blocking the elevator, and 3 Imps will jump out.
 Kill them, then use the Munitions Crate.
 The non-Secret flow is to jump into the shaft and open a grate.
 Instead, look behind the crates behind the Munitions Crate.
 There's a duct (SECRET 9.1):  follow it to a Mega Health that'll drop you into the next fight.